 - It’s written in the third person.
 (The rest of the page isn’t, but the braggiest part is.)

 - Neil follows up this paragraph immediately with a sincerely written life story.

-If you become an expert with a story, you are intriguing.
 Neil’s story isn’t particularly compelling as far as success stories go.
 And that’s the point.

 Step 1.
-Establish expertise.
+Establish your expertise.